Meet The Team

 Alex Cumming

-As Executive Director of Operations, Alex has responsibility for supporting our 70+ services across Scotland, encompassing our registered services including hospital in-reach, community-based and primary care, and children and young people programmes.
+As Executive Director of Delivery and Service Development, Alex has responsibility for supporting our 60+ services across Scotland, encompassing our registered services including hospital in-reach, community-based and primary care, and children and young people programmes.
 He is also responsible for the implementation of new services with a focus on psychological wellbeing.
 Read more

 Jason Bryce